scott-matkosky/Pi-Sims/README.md

 # Pi-Sims
-Monte Carlo Pi simulations - circle in a box and Buffon's Needle
+Monte Carlo Pi simulations - circle in a box and Buffon's Needle in Jupyter Notebook